deep-bi/starrocks-br/README.md

 **Parameters:**
 - `--config`: Path to config YAML file (required)
 - `--target-label`: Backup label to restore to (required)
-- `--group`: Optional inventory group to filter tables to restore
+- `--group`: Optional inventory group to filter tables to restore (cannot be used with `--table`)
+- `--table`: Optional table name to restore (table name only, database comes from config).
+Cannot be used with `--group`
 - `--rename-suffix`: Suffix for temporary tables during restore (default: `_restored`)

 **How it works:**